Italy Work Culture

 - Meals: Hospitality plays an important part in Italy’s business culture.
 Business meals are used to cement relationships, as well as discuss business.
 Refusing an invitation will most often be seen as an insult.

-Italy Minimum Wage
+Italian Minimum Wage

 Italy does not have a government-regulated minimum wage and is one of the few European countries that do not have one.
 There is no minimum wage at national or regional level either.

 The minimum wage rate is then determined by collective bargaining agreements on a sector-by-sector basis, or individual contract negotiation – but this is not always applied.
-However, employees must receive a salary that is equal with the quality and quantity of their work and is also sufficient enough to guarantee a decent lifestyle for themselves and their family.
+However, employees must receive a salary that is equal with the quality and quantity of their work and is also sufficient to guarantee a decent lifestyle for themselves and their family.

 Wages are not capped, but caps are considered for the purpose of social security contributions.

-Probation in Italy
+Probation Periods in Italy